AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 	layers add: aLayer
 ```

-A central method to the learning is `backwardX:y:`, which computes the error and backpropagate it to the layers:
+A central method to the learning is `backwardX:y:`, which computes the error and backpropagates it along the layers:

 ```Smalltalk
 NMNetwork>>backwardX: x y: y